The Sweet Spot for Scaling

 Centrs Dardedze

-Centrs Dardedze is a successful NGO addressing unsafe relationships and child abuse in Latvia.
-Centrs Dardedze developed the Džimba program that teaches kindergarten and primary school children about personal safety and safe relationships in an engaging and exciting way.
-Read the case study on how they found the ‘sweet spot’ between the value, impact and sustainability of their program so they can scale up sustainably.
+Centrs Dardedze is a successful Latvian NGO addressing unsafe relationships and child abuse in Latvia.
+Centrs Dardedze developed the Džimba programme that teaches kindergarten and primary school children about personal safety and safe relationships in an engaging and exciting way.
+Read the case study on how they found the ‘sweet spot’ between the value, impact and sustainability of their programme so they can scale up sustainably.

 To establish how your impact can be sustained at scale, here are key questions to answer;